thetatoken/guardian-testnet-guide/docs/WITHDRAW_STAKE.md

 ## Withdrawing your stake from the Guardian Node

-To withdraw your staked tokens from the Guardian Node using either the Theta Web Wallet or Android/iOS wallet, click the "Stakes" tab, then the "Withdraw Stake" button.
+To withdraw your staked tokens from the Guardian Node using either the Theta Web Wallet or Mobile Wallet, click the "Stakes" tab, then the "Withdraw Stake" button.

 <a href="url"><img src="./images/withdraw_stake.png" align="center" height="50%" width="50%" ></a>